owickstrom/property-based-testing-the-ugly-parts/src/slides.md

 ## Agenda

 * Introduction to Hedgehog
-* Property-Based Testing for the Busy Programmer
+* Property-Based Testing for the Industry Programmer
 * Case Studies from Komposition

 # Introduction to Hedgehog